cpldcpu/cpldcpu.github.io/content/posts/2025/11/bitnetmcu-cnn-implementation/index.md

 ## Conclusion

-In conclusion, a very tedious manual architecture search allowed me to identify a CNN architecture that achieves state-of-the-art MNIST accuracy on a low-end microcontroller with tight memory constraints, orders of magnitude smaller than typical models.
+In conclusion, a very tedious manual architecture search allowed to identify a CNN architecture that achieves state-of-the-art MNIST accuracy on a low-end microcontroller with tight memory constraints, orders of magnitude smaller than typical models.

 The key elements were the use of sequential depthwise convolutions with in-place processing, variable quantization, and simplified convolution operations.
 Regularization through strong quantization in the first fully connected layer played a crucial role in achieving high accuracy and is a topic worth further exploration.